This post is a guide to things to do in London for Christmas 2023, written by a team of local tour guides from Free Tours by Foot.

-- The Greenwich Christmas Market isn't quite as well known as some of the others, but features an amazing array of over 100 chalets.
+- The Greenwich Christmas Market isn't quite as well known as some of the others but features an amazing array of over 100 chalets.

 With so many incredible places to choose from, the hardest part is figuring out where to go ice skating first!

 - Somerset House - Think of this as the Times Square of London in terms of ice rinks.
-Beautiful location set in the courtyard of a 17th century building.
+Beautiful location set in the courtyard of a 17th-century building.

 - Natural History Museum - This is another fantastic location set in front of the beautiful Natural History Museum.